Updated September 20, 2021

 If you have not heard from them and are still interested in becoming a vaccine provider, please contact: VIIS_Helpdesk@vdh.virginia.gov.

 Vaccine eligibility for health care providers' private patients must follow the same eligibility as specified by the Fairfax County Health Department.
-At this time, you may vaccinate your patients who fall in the Phase 1a, 1b, and 1c groups as listed on the Vaccine Eligibility page.

 There are currently three vaccines that are authorized by the US Food and Drug Administration (FDA) for use in the United States: 1) Pfizer-BioNTec COVID-19 vaccine, 2) Moderna COVID-19 vaccine and 3) Johnson & Johnson's Janssen COVID-19 vaccine.
 All three vaccines are extremely effective at preventing hospitalization or death from COVID-19.

 Both the Pfizer and Moderna vaccines require two doses of the same vaccine from the same manufacturer and it will be important that your second dose match your first dose.
 The Johnson & Johnson vaccine only requires one dose.
 You will be provided with a vaccination card indicating the vaccine manufacturer.

 The Virginia Department of Health has announced that it will begin offering the Johnson & Johnson vaccine.
 Fairfax County is currently evaluating how many Johnson & Johnson doses we will receive, how those doses will be given at our clinics, and how much vaccine will be distributed to our health partners.
 We will provide more information when it is available.